Hybrid cloud Examples

 - Anything as a Service (XaaS) is the specific expression of a particular service using SaaS.

-Cloud capabilities, in some cases, are starting to exceed in-house or on-premise IT capabilities which make cloud solutions more enticing than they have ever been in the past.
+Cloud capabilities, in some cases, are starting to exceed in-house or on-premises IT capabilities which make cloud solutions more enticing than they have ever been in the past.

 Best 5 Hybrid cloud examples

-Replacing in-house on-premise services and applications with a cloud service.
+Replacing in-house on-premises services and applications with a cloud service.
 (SaaS)

 Many organizations have replaced in-house managed applications and services with commoditized services such as email, communication collaboration, etc., with complete-off-the-shelf (COTS) solutions for service providers.
 This has enabled them to cut the cost of managing the service themselves, including all the IT infrastructure components.
 This has also resulted in the ability to take advantage of the five essential characteristics of cloud computing.
 The service is now on-demand, available anywhere and anytime through broad network access; it can be rapidly expanded or shrunk to accommodate the capacity needs and measured so that the organization can avoid waste and overcapacity.